azadbolour/boardgame/BACKLOG.md

 ## Technical Debt

+- Write low-level tests for persistence of games.

 - Currently storage of games in the database is not in focus.
   Restoration of games from teh database remains to be implemented.